MinecraftForge/Documentation/docs/blocks/states.md

 !!!
 Note
     If your mod has an API or is meant to be interacted with from other mods, it is **highly** recommended that you instead place your `IProperty<?>`'s (and any classes used as values) in your API.
 That way, people can use your properties to interact with your blocks.

-After you've created your `IProperty<>` objects, override `Block::fillStateContainer(StateContainer.Builder)` in your Block class.
-In that method, write `builder.add(...);`  with the parameters as every `IProperty` you wish the block to have.
+After you've created your `IProperty<>` objects, override `Block#fillStateContainer(StateContainer.Builder)` in your Block class.
+In that method, call `StateContainer.Builder#add(...);`  with the parameters as every `IProperty<?>` you wish the block to have.

 Every block will also have a "default" state that is automatically chosen for you.
-You can change this "default" state by calling the `Block::setDefaultState(BlockState)` method from your constructor.
+You can change this "default" state by calling the `Block#setDefaultState(BlockState)` method from your constructor.
 When your block is placed it will become this "default" state.
 An example from `DoorBlock`:

 ```Java
 this.setDefaultState(